-Truvada is more than 90% effective, but it is important to note that research studies involving Truvada included condom use as a means of reducing risk of HIV-1.
+Truvada is 99% effective, but it is important to note that research studies involving Truvada included condom use as a means of reducing risk of HIV-1.
 HIV is a blue pill that should be taken every day around the same time.
 Once you swallow Truvada, it goes to the gut, ends up in your blood stream and stops HIV from entering your blood.

 (Shortly after the HIV enters the cell, an enzyme called reverse transcriptase liberates the positive-sense single-stranded RNA genome from the attached viral proteins and copies it into a complementary DNA (cDNA) molecule.
 Truvada works by tricking reverse transcriptase into thinking it is one of these molecular building-blocks.
 However, it is just different enough that when used to create DNA, Truvada actually stops the DNA from being made.)

 Yes.
 You must be HIV negative to take Truvada for PrEP.

 It takes about 9 days for PrEP to work effectively in men, and 21 days to work effectively in women.

 The most common side effects are: headache (7%); abdominal pain (4%); diarrhea, nausea, dizziness, insomnia, abnormal dreams, rash, tiredness and weight loss (3%).
 It is important to note that diarrhea, nausea, and abdominal discomfort usually resolve within four days of starting Truvada.